kejodion/laracrud/readme.md

 ## CRUD Generator

-You can use the CRUD command to create the controller, model, migrations, views, and routes for new resources.
+You can use the CRUD command to create the controller, model, migrations, navbar link, views, and routes for new resources.
 This saves a ton of time and hassle.

 To generate new resources, run: `php artisan make:crud "Role Name" "Model Name"`

 The role name will be used for the controller namespace, view, & route paths. **If it contains multiple words, make sure you use quotation marks and spaces.
 Same goes for the model name.**

 For example, let's say I want Admin's to have access to a new `Car` resource.
-I would just run `php artisan make:crud Admin Car`.
+I'd run `php artisan make:crud Admin Car`.
 Now my Admin's have access to this new resource.

 The scaffolding only generates with a `name` attribute for the model.
 You will have to update your controller, model, migrations, views, and routes with any new attributes or functionality your app requires for the generated resource.